absmach/magistrala/docs/bootstrap.md

 ## Bootstrap

 `Bootstrapping` refers to a self-starting process that is supposed to proceed without external input.
 Mainflux platform supports bootstrapping process, but some of the preconditions need to be fulfilled in advance.
-The device can trigger a bootstrap when:
+The device can trigger a bootstrap when:s

 - device contains only bootstrap credentials and no Mainflux credentials
 - device, for any reason, fails to start a communication with the configured Mainflux services (server not responding, authentication failure, etc..).
 - device, for any reason, wants to update its configuration